NexusOAU/frontend-material/CONTRIBUTING.md

 ## About the project

-Nexus App (Brand name will be updated soon) makes it easy for students to get access to Academic materials and a lot more, in one app.
-Basically for now, we are focused in aggregating and organizing lecture resources for OAU students.
+Nexus App (App name will be updated soon) makes it easy for students to get access to Academic materials and a lot more, in one app.
+Basically for now, we are focused in aggregating and organizing lecture resources for students.

 ## The stacks for the Frontend